-John Kannenberg is a multimedia artist, curator, writer, and researcher who creates quietly reflective work that investigates the sonic geography of museums and archives, the psychology of collection, the processes of making and observing art, and the human experience of time, and sounds as cultural objects.
+John Kannenberg is a multimedia artist, curator, writer, and researcher who creates quietly reflective work investigating the sonic geography of museums, the psychology of collection, the human experience of time, and sounds as cultural objects.
 His art practice emphasises process, creating and breaking rules for the work's realisation in ways that blur the boundaries between intention and accident.
 His work has been presented across the globe, including appearances at Tate Modern and the White Cube gallery in London, the ZKM Medienmuseum in Karlsruhe, Cairo's 100Live electronic music festival, the Notations.nl festival in Amsterdam, the First Glance video art festival in Tripoli, the Switch ON Festival in Kuala Lumpur, and Neighborhood Public Radio's American Life project for the Whitney Biennial (duetting with Glenn Bach).

 In his current role as Director and Chief Curator of The Museum of Portable Sound, John has founded an institution that researches the collection, curation, and display of sound as a museological object while critiquing conventional museum practices and industry-imposed limitations on the digital distribution of sound.
 His work as an independent curator has included exhibitions for radio, online and physical venues including the Herskovits Library of African Studies in Chicago, the ZKM Medienmuseum, the Biennale of Electronic Arts in Perth, London's ResonanceFM art radio station, the Version Festival in Chicago, and the Jean Paul Slusser Gallery at the University of Michigan, as well as a display of ancient Egyptian soundmaking objects for the Kelsey Museum of Archaeology in Ann Arbor.
 He has been an invited speaker on the topic of the sonic experience of museums at London's National Gallery, John Cabot University in Rome, the Royal College of Art in London, the Courtauld Institute of Art, the University of Brighton, the Shipley Art Gallery in Gateshead, the University of Michigan Museum Studies Program, and the University of Leicester Museum Studies Program.
 He has also been awarded the 2017 Science Museum Group Journal Writing Prize for his upcoming article about sounds as museological objects of culture.